 - ½ cup parsley, finely copped

-- 6 medium potatoes cut into thin wedges (about 8 pieces)
+- 3 large potatoes cut into thin wedges (about 8 pieces)

 - Salt, pepper, oregano

-- Heat the olive oil in a non-stick frying pan and sauté the onions until translucent.
-Add the garlic and sauté it for a few seconds.
-Add the rice and mix until it is wet.
-Add the wine and cook for a few minutes until the alcohol evaporates.
+- Heat the olive oil in a non-stick frying pan and sauté the onion until translucent Add the garlic and sauté it for a few seconds Add the rice (about 1 1/2 heaped tablespoons for each vegetable) and mix until it is wet Add the wine and cook for a few minutes until the alcohol evaporates

-- Fill the tomatoes and peppers with this mixture, but make sure not to over-stuff them, as the rice will expand while cooking and will break your veggies.
-Cover with the lids and sprinkle with the remaining olive oil and the remaining blended tomatoes (do not add water).
+- Fill the tomatoes and peppers with this mixture, but make sure not to over-stuff them, as the rice will expand while cooking and will break your veggies

 Other relevant recipes: